arackaf/micro-graphql-svelte/docs/README.md

 export const subjectSoftResetQuery = (...args) => softResetQuery("Subject", ...args);
 ```

-which we can use to eliminate that boilerplate
+which we can use like this

 ```svelte
 <script>